Jul 13th, 2020

 The Justice Centre is taking action

-The Justice Centre is currently liaising with Canadians and considering the constitutional implications of the Order-in-Council.
-We will review requests for legal help on a case-by-case basis.
+The Justice Centre is currently liaising with Canadians and researching the constitutional implications of the Order-in-Council.
+We will review requests for individual legal help on a case-by-case basis.
 Depending on the facts, it could be within our mandate to represent an individual who is challenging the constitutionality of these regulations.
 We would carefully review the specific facts of each case, as well as looking closely at the specific law or government decision that is being challenged.

 If you have submitted a request for legal assistance, you will hear back separately from our legal team.